rubecons/gravite/README.md

 # gravite
-short simulation of gravity in space
+short simulation of gravity in space, in C++ with SSFML